oar-team/cigri/doc/documentation/doc_jdl.rst

   - **Default**: $HOME

-- resources*: resources that are asked to the underlying batch scheduler (-l in OAR)
+- resources: resources that are asked to the underlying batch scheduler (-l in OAR)

   - **Default**: /<resource_unit>=1.
 Resource_unit is defined per